Live PD: Overview

 Live PD was hosted by Dan Abrams, the chief legal affairs anchor for ABC News.
 The program featured live video feeds from multiple law enforcement agencies throughout the United States.
-Departments included the Lawrence Police Department, Clay County Sheriff's Office, Richland County Sheriff's Department, Tulsa Police Department, Williamson County Sheriff's Office, Berkeley County Sheriff's Department, and the Pomona Police Department.
+Departments included the Lawrence Police Department, Clay County Sheriff's Office, Richland County Sheriff's Department, Pasco County Sheriff's Office, Tulsa Police Department, Williamson County Sheriff's Office, Berkeley County Sheriff's Department, and the Pomona Police Department.

 Abrams was joined in-studio by two co-analysts: former Washington, D.C., special police officer and crime reporter Tom Morris Jr. and Sgt.
 Sean "Sticks" Larkin of the Tulsa PD.
 Occasionally, the trio were joined by a law enforcement officer that had been featured on the show in the field.

 Because of the risk of confidential or otherwise inappropriate material being aired, A&E imposed a broadcast delay on the show which may range from a few seconds to several minutes.

 Live PD was frequently the top-rated cable program on Friday and Saturday nights.

 Throughout the month of April 2020, Live PD was broadcast under an amended format which focused on the impact of the COVID-19 pandemic on police officers and first responders.
 In June 2020, A&E pulled episodes from its schedule in the wake of George Floyd's murder while in police custody in Minneapolis, Minnesota.